.

 He also noted that in times of crisis, this situation is magnified.

-So how can lab operators achieve process improvement that creates greater efficiency within the laboratory?
+So how can laboratory leaders drive process improvements that deliver greater efficiency across the lab?

 Crawford used Northwell Health as an example, suggesting that an in-system laboratory network successfully servicing 23 hospitals and over 800 ambulatory care sites wouldn’t be possible without optimized efficiency.